rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 February , 2020

 ## I. Definition
-_(approx. 1-2 pages)_

-Classification is the process of the classifying things based on similarity of features.
-It is a supervised learning approach in which the computer program learns from the data input given to it and then uses this learning to classify new observation.
+Classification is the process of classifying things based on the similarity of features.
+It is a supervised learning approach in which the computer program learns from the data input given to it and then uses this learning to classify new observations.
 Classification is one of the several methods intended to make the analysis of very large datasets effective.

 Some of the examples of classification using machine learning are:

-- Sign Language Indentification
+- Sign Language Identification
 - Speech Recognition
 - Object Classification

-Here, we will be discussing about: Dog Breed Classification
+Here, we will be discussing: Dog Breed Classification

 ### Project Overview